 It is so easy to get used to the way you’ve always done things.
 There comes a point where the old way is no longer appropriate for the business you’ve become.
 If you, as creative lead, are spending most of your time on non-creative tasks, something has to change!

 It is common for businesses to stagnate when they hit a period of growth without recognizing it.
 It’s easy for a business owner to stay attached to what used to work for them.
 Maybe one person is trying to do the work of four people, and dropping all the balls.
 Maybe a team is doing something by hand that could be done in a fraction of the time with the right tools or software.
-Maybe a cousin has been bribed to redesign the website, or too much time is being spent fruitlessly trying to get Facebook fans to buy products.
+Maybe a cousin has been bribed to redesign the website, or too much time is being spent fruitlessly trying to get Facebook followers to buy products.

 Investing profit in your business’s future